top of page

 All About Bettina

-She frequently appears as an expert of vintage style in The New York Times Style Section, is a model for Secrets In Lace Lingerie, and has been profiled in the New York Post, UK Daily Mail, NY Daily News, Toronto Star, Italian Elle, and Portuguese Vogue.
-She currently performs and models full-time in NYC.
+She frequently appears as an expert of vintage style in The New York Times Style Section, was a model for Secrets In Lace Lingerie, and has been profiled in the New York Post, UK Daily Mail, NY Daily News, Toronto Star, Italian Elle, and Portuguese Vogue.

 She has performed at burlesque festivals in Brussels, Kansas City, St. Louis, Toronto, Dallas, New Orleans, New York City and Vancouver, and has lent her talents to a wide variety of benefit shows, including the 2006 & 2017 Miss Exotic World Burlesque Hall Of Fame show in Las Vegas, as well as benefits for New Orleans musicians after Hurricane Katrina and has modeled for PETA's anti-fur campaign.